x-pai/AlphaBot/README_en.md

 But with AlphaBot, at least you can remain rational a bit longer.

 Happy trading!
 Remember, sometimes the best trade is no trade at all.

+## 🤝 Contributing

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for branching rules, commit conventions, PR requirements, and how to report issues.